 You have a close personal connection to the school, its pupils and its teachers, don't you?

 I first visited the school in 2002 when I was on a nursing placement at a local hospital.
 I instantly fell in love with the children and school principal Agnes.
 In 2007 I met a 4 year old girl called Ruth who came to the school after a difficult start in life.
 She was withdrawn, sad and didn't smile.
 After spending time with her she began to trust me and started to smile.
 This was a life changing moment for me as I saw the impact of giving love and compassion.
-Ruth is now 17and about to start her nurse training.
-Ruth is just one of the 120 children whose lives we are impacting.
+Ruth is now training to be a professional chef in Kampala.

 Kickstart Coffee's financial support has saved, as well as changed, lives.
 Tell us about Stewart, one of the Kickstart Kids?